jxnl/blog/docs/writing/posts/lgtmk.md

 6. **Cost**: Are we spending less money on infrastructure?
 7. **Efficiency**: Are we able to answer more questions with the same amount of resources?

-## Wrapping up
+The sooner you can relate some of these short-term fast metrics with larger slow metrics, The more you can make sure that you're going down the right path.
+Rather than trying to optimize something that has no impact down the road.

-I hope this post has given you a good understanding of when to look at data and when to stop looking at data.
-Here's a quick summary of what we've covered.
+## Conclusion

-1. Look at the data when the problem is new.
-Don't rely on any metrics just yet.
+I hope this post has provided you with better intuition on how to think about relevancy of your text chunk.

-2. Define metrics, run tests, investigate when and where the metrics are poor, and then start looking at the data again.
+1. Analyze data manually when facing a new problem, without relying on metrics initially.
-3. We talked about the importance of speed and being able to quickly iterate on your system.
+2. Velocity, clock speed of your iteration, is paramount.
+Make sure you can measure and iterate quickly.
-4. We covered some simple metrics for relevancy and ranking: MAR, MAP, MRR, and NDCG.
+3. Define metrics, conduct tests, investigate areas of poor performance, and then reevaluate the system.
-5. We talked about how to improve your system by defining metrics, making a hypothesis, changing something about the system, and measuring the metric to see if it improved.
+4. Explore simple metrics for relevance and ranking, such as MAR, MAP, MRR, and NDCG.
-6. We talked about how these metrics must ultimately be in service of some business outcomes.
+5. Remember that these metrics should ultimately align with desired business outcomes.